capitaltg/medical-segmentation/README.md

 ## Requesting data
 If you would like to request access to the complete dataset, you will need to complete a data usage agreement with NCTN/NCORP Data Archive.

+Fun visualization of the true mask and predicted mask shown on top of the CT scans for a patient.
 ![](lung_patient_results.gif)
 ​​